Jeffreydne/social-network-api/README.md

 # social-network-api
-An api to connect to a mongo database using mongoose ODM
+An api to connect to a mongo database and store data using mongoose ODM.

 ---